awslabs/Agent-EvalKit/README.md

 # When prompted, agree to use Context7 MCP for documentation access
 # Type / to see available commands
 ```

-**Important**: Ensure your agent runs successfully with all dependencies and API keys available locally.

 ### 3. Evaluate Your Agent